Topological susceptibility in finite temperature QCD with physical $(u/d, s, c)$ domain-wall quarks: Summary and concluding remarks

 To investigate the volume dependence of topological susceptibility, we generate another set of ensembles of lattice sizes $ 32^3 \times (16, 12, 10, 8, 6) $, with lattice spacing $ a \sim 0.0641~\fm $ and volume $ \sim (2.053~\fm)^3 $, and obtain the $\chi_t(a,T) $ for $ T \sim 192-512$~MeV (see Table \ref{tab:5_ensembles}).
 Comparing the topological susceptibilites of this relatively smaller volume with their counterparts of a larger volume $ \sim (4.074~\fm)^3 $ on the $ 64^3 \times (16, 12, 10, 8, 6) $ lattices with lattice spacing $ a \sim 0.0636~\fm $ in Table \ref{tab:15_ensembles}, and also with those in the infinite volume limit by extrapolation (see Fig. \ref{fig:chit14_l64_l32}), we conclude that the values of $ \chi_t^{1/4} $ in Table \ref{tab:15_ensembles} do not suffer from significant finite-volume systematics.

 Since our present simulation is not at the exact chiral symmetry limit, we investigate the feasiblity of using the reweighting method to obtain $ \chi_t $ in the exact chiral symmetry limit.
-In Section \ref{section:reweighting}, we give a detailed discussion of the reweighting method for DWF, as well as to point out the issues of the reweighting method for non-chiral lattice Dirac operators.
+In Section \ref{section:reweighting}, we give a detailed discussion of the reweighting method for DWF.
 We find that the prerequisite for the reweighting method to work efficiently for DWF is that the index of the effective 4D Dirac operator $ D_{N_s}(0) $ [see Eq. (\ref{eq:Dmq_Ns})] of the DWF is equal to the index of the overlap Dirac operator $ D_\ov(0) $ for each configuration in the ensemble.
 Moreover, the approximate sign function $ S_{N_s}(H) $ is required to be sufficiently precise, especially for the low-lying eigenvalues of $ |H| $ (where $ H= H_w = \gamma_5 D_w $ for optimal DWF, and $ H=\gamma_5 D_w(2 + D_w)^{-1} $ for Shamir/M\"obius DWF).
 Then the weight factor (\ref{eq:W}) of each configuration is of the order one, i.e., $ W_i \sim 1 $.
 To fullfil above requirements, for optimal DWF simulation, it has to use a sufficiently small $ \lambda_{min} $ and also a sufficiently large $ N_s $, while for the Shamir/M\"obius DWF simulation, it needs to use some $ N_s $ much larger than that of optimal DWF, since it does not have any parameter like $ \lambda_{min} $ to enhance the chiral symmetry for the low-lying eigenvalues of $ | H | $.